The First Japan Arena Tour (Girls' Generation): DVD

 Girls' Generation First Japan Tour is the fifth DVD and Blu-ray release from South Korean girl group Girls' Generation.
 Following their announcement that Girls' Generation will be releasing their First Japanese photobook titled 'Holiday' on November 30, 2011, they also released a Blu-ray/DVD for their First Japanese Concert Tour on December 14.

 History

 The DVD contains performances and footage from their first Japan tour, which began on May 31, 2011, and took the girls through six cities in Japan for 14 performances.
-The Blu-ray/DVD will come in two editions, The 'Limited Edition' which will come with the special footage, photobook and a pin badge set.
-The Blu-ray and DVD copies will both have the special footage but the 36-paged photobook will differ.
-The limited edition will also come with Special caramel box, Digipak for the disk case, and a special cosmetic case holding the ten pin badges (Blu-ray: Gold color / DVD: Silver color).
+The Blu-ray/DVD included two editions, the 'limited edition' which will come with the special footage, photobook and a pin badge set.
+The Blu-ray and DVD copies included special footage but the 36-paged photobook will differ.
+The limited edition included a special caramel box, digipak for the disk case, and a special cosmetic case holding the ten pin badges (Blu-ray: Gold color / DVD: Silver color).